sal55/langs/Compilertest1.md

 These are my own languages (M compiles to native code, Q is an interpreter), both compilers are built with MM.
 This has a poor optimiser which puts them at a little disadvantage.
 (Transpiling to C and using an optimising compiler is a possibility - I assume most others are the best available production compilers too, but is less satisfactory.)

+### Interpreters

+Some are interpreters.
+Here the timings usually include running the program, but this part is usually neglible.

 ### Lox/Clox

 Clox does extremely well here (Lox interpreter in C).
 I believe [Lox](https://craftinginterpreters.com/the-lox-language.html) is a simple, limited language designed for education, so it's possible that that has helped here.
 Or it may just be a very fast interpreter!
 It makes for something to aim for anyway, and shows how effortless this stuff can be compared with some implementations that appear to struggle.